plone/training/theming/theme-package.rst

 Creating a theme product with the Diazo inline editor is an easy way to start and to test, but it is not a solid long term solution.

-Even if ``plone.app.theming`` allows to import and export a Diazo theme as a ZIP archive, it might be preferable to manage your theme into an actual Plone product.
+Even if ``plone.app.theming`` allows importing and exporting of a Diazo theme as a ZIP archive, it might be preferable to manage your theme as an actual Plone product.

-One of the most obvious reason is it will allow you to override Plone elements that are not accessible from the pure Diazo features (like overloading content views templates, viewlets, configuration settings, etc.).
+One of the most obvious reasons is that it will allow you to override Plone elements that are not accessible via pure Diazo features (such as overloading content view templates, viewlets, configuration settings, etc.).

 Preparing your setup
 ====================